pjaos/rs310p_dc_psu/README.md

 ![Overview](images/gui_3.png "Inital GUI With Remote Serial Port")

 The user can change the address or serial port from the default values set on the command line.
+Flaviu Tamas has detailed how an ESP link bridge may be used to provide remote access to the PSU.
+See https://flaviutamas.com/2023/rs310p-wifi-mod for details of this.

 # Command Line Interface